alfared/snaprime-takehome/README.md

 ## AI Usage

-I used ChatGPT during development for implementation support, architecture discussions, debugging, and prompt refinement.
 The application itself uses **OpenAI GPT-4.1 mini** for Brand Profile and ad generation.
 All AI-generated suggestions were reviewed, adapted, and integrated manually.

 ## Key Decisions